norihiro/obs-async-audio-filter/README.md

 This filter will detect the difference and periodically add or remove an audio sample.
 Since just one sample is added or removed at each time, distortion should not be noticable.

+This filter won't resolve asynchronous issue when monitoring the audio.
+In some cases, the monitoring device has yet another sampling clock other than OBS Studio or source audio.

 ## Properties

 ### Use OBS time